len-sla/NLP-BERT/README.md

 _Most inspirational for CLIP is the work of Ang Li and his co-authors at FAIR13 who in 2016 demonstrated using natural language supervision to enable zero-shot transfer to several existing computer vision classification datasets, such as the canonical ImageNet dataset.
 They achieved this by fine-tuning an ImageNet CNN to predict a much wider set of visual concepts (visual n-grams) from the text of titles, descriptions, and tags of 30 million Flickr photos and were able to reach 11.5% accuracy on ImageNet zero-shot._

 _Finally, CLIP is part of a group of papers revisiting learning visual representations from natural language supervision in the past year.
-This line of work uses more modern architectures like the Transformer32 and includes VirTex,33 which explored autoregressive language modeling, ICMLM,34 which investigated masked language modeling, and ConVIRT,35 which studied the same contrastive objective we use for CLIP but in the field of medical imaging
+This line of work uses more modern architectures like the Transformer32 and includes VirTex,33 which explored autoregressive language modeling, ICMLM,34 which investigated masked language modeling, and ConVIRT,35 which studied the same contrastive objective we use for CLIP but in the field of medical imaging._

         '''